Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Discussion

-The results and algorithms proposed in this work are based on the matrix equation~\eqref{eq:prec-b}, which is studied and used previously in the work of \cite{loh2014high,ghoshal2018learning}. \cite{loh2014high} start from~\eqref{eq:prec-b} to derive an identifiability result under the knowledge of the noise variances.
-This result (\cite[Theorem~7]{loh2014high}) underlies a score-based method that requires an enumeration of candidate DAGs in order to pick out a minimizer of the score function.
-The enumeration of DAGs can be efficient using dynamic programming, assuming that the support graph of $\Theta$ (which is the superset of the support of candidate DAGs) has a restricted tree-width.
-On the other hand, \cite{ghoshal2018learning} recovers a topological order that is consistent with the causal structure iteratively: at each iteration a terminal variables (a variable with parent nodes only and no effects) is determined and removed from the linear SEM, and at the same time, the corresponding row of the causal DAG is deduced using the matrix equation~\eqref{eq:prec-b}.
+The two approaches most related to \XX\ are that of \cite{loh2014high} and \cite{ghoshal2018learning} as all rely on the inverse covariance matrix, yielding an identifiability result provided the knowledge of the noise variances.
+The main difference regards the algorithmic approaches. \cite{loh2014high} proceed by defining a likelihood-based score on DAG structures, and then by searching for its minimizer using dynamic programming, assuming that the support graph of $\Theta$ has a restricted tree-width. \cite{ghoshal2018learning} proceed iteratively, recovering a topological order that is consistent with the causal structure.
+At each iteration a terminal variable is determined and removed from the linear SEM, while the corresponding row of the causal DAG is deduced using~\eqref{eq:prec-b}.